thephpleague/uri-interfaces/README.md

 ### League\Uri\Contract\UriInterface

 The `UriInterface` interface models generic URIs as specified in [RFC 3986](http://tools.ietf.org/html/rfc3986).
 The interface provides methods for interacting with the various URI parts, which will obviate the need for repeated parsing of the URI.
+It also specifies:

-It also specifies a `__toString()` method for casting the modeled URI to its string representation.
+ - a `__toString()` method for casting the modeled URI to its string representation.
+ - a `jsonSerialize()` method to improve interoperability with [WHATWG URL Living standard](https://url.spec.whatwg.org/)

 #### Accessing URI properties